-The Cryptography standard will be communicated as follows:
+This document will be communicated as follows:

-Internal peer review by the members of the National Cyber Policy & Standards Working Group (NCPSWG), which includes PDS and representatives from participating forces.

-Presentation to the Nation Cyber Policy & Standards Board (NCPSB) for approval.

-Formal publication and external distribution to PDS community, police forces and associated bodies.
+- Internal peer review by the members of the National Cyber Policy & Standards Working Group (NCPSWG), which includes PDS and representatives from participating forces. - Presentation to the National Cyber Policy & Standards Board (NCPSB) for approval. - Formal publication and external distribution to PDS community, police forces and associated bodies.